The Happenings on Shaw Hill

 Megan shook her head.
 “No, I was too upset.
 I came back into the house and waited for you.”

-“You staggered back into the house like you were drunk.
+“Well, about an hour later you staggered back into the house like you were drunk.
 I tried talking to you…but you seemed like you were asleep.”
+She put her plate in the sink.
+“But you were awake.”

 “Megan, I had no idea…”